 |Government's response to remarks made by Hon Kwok Ka-ki on universal suffrage

-"We aim to conclude discussions of the Commission by early next year and to produce a report, which will be submitted to the Central Authorities and made public.
-We hope that this can provide a sound basis for steady progress towards universal suffrage," he said.
+"We aim to summarise discussions of the Commission as soon as possible within this year and to produce a report, which will be submitted to the Central Authorities.